 Capcom utilizes a Corporate Officer System.
 In addition to clarifying the roles and responsibilities of directors focused on management and corporate officers focused on business execution, the system boosts management efficiency by allowing officers to swiftly execute business following instructions from executive directors regarding important matters determined at the Board of Directors.

-The Board of Corporate Officers is composed of 14 corporate officers (three of whom serve concurrently as directors), and in principle, convenes once a month.
-Each corporate officer reports on the status of business execution and works to ensure that information is shared, while also discussing business items and issues that require resolution.
+The Board of Corporate Officers is composed of 15 corporate officers (six of whom serve concurrently as directors), and in principle, convenes once a month.
+Each corporate officer reports on the status of business execution and works to ensure that information is shared, while also exchanging opinions on business items and issues that require resolution.